Blog : country house

 He moved in after the first building was completed, and loved every minute of it.
 Impressed by the peaceful environment and unhurried, bucolic lifestyle, he decided to put in a second building two years later.

-Soon the two little lodges became ill prepared to meet increasing demands.
-Art decided it was time he put in a third building.
-The new rural lodge would have two stories with a rooftop deck to take in panoramic views of the Khao Yai Mountains.
+It wasn’t long before the two houses became ill-prepared to meet increasing demands.
+M.L.
+Apichit soon decided it was time he put in a third building.
+The plan was to build a two-story home with a rooftop deck to take in views of the Khao Yai National Park clearly visible from miles around.

 The lure of a laid-back home in the countryside can be irresistible.
 Nature-inspired design is so charming, it’s hard not to fall in love with it.
 No wonder many come away impressed by the hospitality they have experienced for during their visit.
 The property contributes to the local economy, as workforce is hired from within the community and local products are used.